 The Nazis constantly searched for more efficient means of extermination.
 At the Auschwitz camp in Poland, they conducted experiments with Zyklon B (previously used for fumigation) by gassing some 600 Soviet prisoners of war and 250 ill prisoners in September 1941.
 Zyklon B pellets, converted to lethal gas when exposed to air.
 They proved the quickest gassing method and were chosen as the means of mass murder at Auschwitz.
 At the height of the deportations, up to 6,000 Jews were gassed each day at Auschwitz.

-Concentration camps like Stutthof, Mauthausen, Sachsenhausen, and Ravensbrueck, although not designed specifically as extermination camps, also had gas chambers.
+Concentration camps like Stutthof, Mauthausen, Sachsenhausen, and Ravensbrueck, although not designed specifically as killing centers, also had gas chambers.
 The gas chambers were relatively small, constructed to kill those prisoners the Nazis deemed "unfit" to work.
 Most of these camps used Zyklon B as the killing agent in their gas chambers.

 Müller, Filip, and Helmut Freitag.
 Eyewitness Auschwitz: Three Years in the Gas Chambers.
 Chicago: Ivan R. Dee, 1999.